 Each category is given a score of 0, 1, or 2.
 The score is reported at 1 minute and 5 minutes after birth for all infants, and at 5-minute intervals for infants with a score less than 7.

 While a low Apgar score cannot diagnose asphyxia, it is a key indicator that an infant may have suffered oxygen deprivation.
 The lower the Apgar score, the more alert the medical team must be to monitor the infant and intervene if necessary.
 Other tests can be utilized to confirm a diagnosis of hypoxic-ischemic encephalopathy or another birth injury.
+Learn more about the importance of Apgar scores:

 Understanding the signs of HIE is critical to early diagnosis and prompt treatment with cooling therapy, which can reduce the likelihood of long-term effects in moderate to severe cases.
 It is also important to be aware of the potential causes of HIE.
 If these risk factors are present, then your baby should be closely monitored for signs of perinatal asphyxia.